 The Japanese traders developed candlestick charts, whereas western markets initially preferred Point and Figure charts that could condense a lot of price movements in a portable piece of paper, and later on bar charts to represent price movements with the advent of Dow Theory.

-Nowadays due to the evolution of technology virtually every trader has some graphic representation or chart on their desktop, laptop, smartphone or tablet, however until the 1930s chart representation in the media was non-existent and access to technical charts as late as the early 1980s was generally via weekly print subscriptions.
+Nowadays, due to the evolution of technology, virtually every trader has some graphic representation or chart on their desktop, laptop, smartphone or tablet.
+However, until the 1930s chart representation in the media was non-existent and access to technical charts as late as the early 1980s was generally via weekly print subscriptions.

 When viewing charts certain patterns repeat themselves and astute analysts like Charles Dow and William P. Hamilton applied their skills to developing trading strategies based on their observations.
 Chart patterns are not as popular as they used to be but can be insightful.

 Candlestick charts are even more popular than bar charts as they are simpler to read, stripping out the extraneous price movement data that bar charts include.
 Besides, they translate the day’s price range into an up day, a down day, or a so-called “Doji” pattern (no change).
-The same information is included in a bar chart but the open and close are indicated by simple ticks, on the left for the open, on the right for the close but provide a solid bar of the day’s movement, leaving it up to the observer to determine the price action.
+The same information is included in a bar chart but the open and close are indicated by simple ticks, on the left for the open, and on the right for the close but provide a solid bar of the day’s movement, leaving it up to the observer to determine the price action.
 (Chart 1).

 Chart 1 Bar vs Candlestick Chart